 Inventory, 50 lbs : 0

-Walla Walla onions are ubiquitously known as a true raw-eating, slicing onion due to their consistently sweet and mild flavor.
-Yet, Walla Walla onions can also be cooked utilizing their sweetness in a variety of methods for soups, slow roasting stews, braising meats, grilling fish and simply sauteing.
-Complimentary pairings include other alliums such as garlic and chives, cooling ingredients such as apples, ginger, fennel and mint, foods rich in fat such as avocados, cheeses, cream and bacon, citrus, tropical fruits, herbs, legumes, chicken and chiles.
+Walla Walla onions are most prized as a true raw-eating, slicing onion due to their consistently sweet and mild flavor.
+Yet, Walla Walla onions can also be cooked utilizing their sweetness in a variety of methods for soups, slow roasting stews, braising meats, grilling fish and simply sautéing.
+Complimentary pairings include other alliums such as garlic and chives, apples, ginger, fennel and mint, foods rich in fat such as avocados, cheeses, cream and bacon, citrus, tropical fruits, herbs, legumes, chicken and chiles.
 Due to their high water content Walla Walla onions are not best suited for storage but will keep for about 2 weeks in a well ventilated, cool, dry, area.

-Walla Walla onions are named after the county in southeastern Washington state in which they were cultivated for the first time within the United States.
-They were, however, developed by a French soldier, Peter Pieri, was the first to cultivate and bring an Italian sweet onion from the French island of Corsica to the Walla Walla Valley.
-He further developed the onion from selecting and resending preceding onion crops until achieving the level of size, sweetness and shape that would eventually become the Walla Walla onion.
+Walla Walla onions are named after the county in southeastern Washington state in which they were first cultivated within the United States.
+A French soldier, Peter Pieri, was the first to cultivate and bring an Italian sweet onion from the French island of Corsica to the Walla Walla Valley.
+He further developed the onion from selecting and growing specific onion crops until achieving the level of size, sweetness and shape that would eventually become the Walla Walla onion.
 The specific Walla Walla onion sets are one of the best sweet onion varieties to grow in warm northern climates because of its need for long daylight hours- about 14 to 15 hours.

 Recipes that include Walla Walla Onions.
 One is easiest, three is harder.

 People have spotted Walla Walla Onions using the Specialty Produce app for iPhone and Android.